Credit Suisse to realign strategy this year, chairman says

-ZURICH, July 1 (Reuters) - Credit Suisse (CSGN.S) expects to decide on a new strategy by the end of the year, Chairman Antonio Horta-Osorio said in his first interview since assuming the role at the troubled lender.
+ZURICH (Reuters) - Credit Suisse expects to decide on a new strategy by the end of the year, Chairman Antonio Horta-Osorio said in his first interview since assuming the role at the troubled lender.

 Former Lloyds Chief Executive Horta-Osorio assumed the role in the midst of these scandals, in late April.